project-lighter/lighter/docs/basics/config.md

 The configuration is divided into two main components:
 - **Trainer**: Handles the training process, including epochs, devices, etc.
-- **LighterSystem**: Encapsulates the model, optimizer, datasets, and other components.
+- **System**: Encapsulates the model, optimizer, datasets, and other components.

 Let's explore a simple example configuration to understand Lighter's configuration system better.
 You can expand each section for more details on specific concepts.